luischanu/TinyVM/README.md

 # TinyVM Download

-TinyVM.ova can be downloaded from the ```images``` directory, or you can simply click [HERE](https://github.com/luischanu/TinyVM/raw/main/images/TinyVM.ova).
+TinyVM.ova can be found in the ```images``` directory.

-If you do not see an OVA in the ```images``` directory, then you are in a develpment branch, and the OVA is not yet available.
+If you do not see an ```images``` directory, then you are in a develpment branch, and the OVA is not yet available.
 Please look at a previous branch version for a released OVA.

 # Version History